tenstorrent/tt-low-level-documentation/data_movement_doc/general/dm_best_practices.md

 **The Problem:** Reconfiguring NOC state for every operation when you could reuse it.

+**When to use Stateful APIs:**

+Use stateful APIs when performing multiple operations to the same destination or with similar configurations.
+Stateful APIs provide significant performance benefits by reducing register programming overhead.
+The NoC registers preserve their values across calls, avoiding unnecessary writes.

+**When to use Stateless APIs:**

+For isolated transactions where the setup overhead isn't amortized across multiple operations, destinations or parameters change significantly between operations, making state preservation less beneficial.

 ```cpp
 // SLOW - Reconfigures NOC state every iteration
 for (uint32_t i = 0; i < num_writes; i++) {